 Early on, CDE leadership, including Larry Bumpass, Halliman “Hal” Winsborough, and James Sweet recognized the importance of machine-readable data in the social sciences and dedicated Center resources and staff to developing robust data resources.
 Today, the Social Science Computing Cooperative, provides state-of-the art computing and statistical services to all CDE affiliates.

-Since its founding, CDE has been a leader in the field of demography, and thanks to its dedicated faculty and staff, generous university and external funding, and robust research agenda, the Center is poised to continue to play a pioneering role in extending population science in new directions over the next five years and beyond.
+Since its founding, CDE has been a leader in the field of demography, and thanks to its dedicated faculty and staff, generous university and external funding, and robust research agenda, the Center is poised to continue to play a pioneering role in extending population science in new directions.